Abdulrahman-Kamel/tokenScanner/README.md

 The tool will be updated and will provide tokens/api/secrets every time

 # Install
-sudo pip3 install colorama yaml re
+sudo pip3 install colorama yaml re <br>
+OR sudo pip3 install -r requirements.txt
+if found prolem with FullLoader use this command .. sudo pip install --ignore-installed PyYAML

 # Usage
 python3 tokenScanner.py \<TheToken\>